Deepak7447/delta-demo/README.md

 # delta-demo
-this an Demo for Git and Github class
+this an Demo for Git and Github class.